JackSzwergold/Writing/memories/Going to See the Shaggy DA in Times Square in the 1970s with My Dad.md

 ***

 While there technically was an MPAA movie ratings system in place at the time, that was mainly to control who could see movies in a theater.
 It didn’t really cover where ads were actually placed in newspapers.
-And ads for movies of all kinds seemed to be placed arbitrarilly at best in newspapers back then.
+And ads for movies of all kinds seemed to be placed arbitrarily at best in newspapers back then.
 Sometimes ads for G rated films were placed right next to more adult oriented PG or R rated films… And sometimes even next to X rated films!

 As a 7 year old kid, most of the films out at the time didn’t really appeal to me.
 I liked cartoons and other short attention span—and many literally short—ephemeral stuff you could catch on TV.
 So movies always seemed like more of an adult thing to me anyway.

 But on that specific Sunday I saw an ad for a movie that blew my mind: It was for “The Shaggy D.A.!”
 I had no idea what the movie was about didn’t care because two key things grabbed my attention: One, this was a movie that featured a dog as a lawyer and two, this particular screening of the movie in Times Square would give me the opportunity to meet Goofy in person!
 My mind was blown!
 I had to see this movie!

-I ran over to my dad and entusiastically showed him the ad, “I want to see this movie!”
+I ran over to my dad and enthusiastically showed him the ad, “I want to see this movie!”
 I said as I pointed my tiny newsprint covered fingers to the ad for “The Shaggy D.A.” that had a special appearance by Goofy.

 My dad wasn’t incredulous, dismissive, exasperated or patronizing but took my request seriously.
 He lifted up the paper, looked at the ad and said “So this is next weekend, right?” he said.
 “So we’ll go then, okay?” he added and I nodded.